cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 #### AccelerateWP Premium suite

 :::warning Attention
 This feature is free of charge only during the beta testing period.
 Afterwards it will be charged.
+Beta testing period ends no earlier than March 2023.
 :::

 This is a premium suite which includes [Object Caching feature](https://user-docs.cloudlinux.com/wpos-plugin/#acceleratewp-premium-object-caching-feature).